-It is important that children attend school regularly and on time.
+It is important that children attend school regularly, on time, every day.
 At Tadcaster Primary Academy, we recognise that excellent attendance leads to excellent achievement.

 To promote whole school attendance, every week the classes who achieve above the government’s national average for primary school attendance are celebrated in assembly and in our school newsletter.
 We are aiming for every child to achieve at least 97% attendance this year.